MoolahModding/site/docs/modding-basics/mesh-replacements/index.md

 3. Add three additional "empty" UV maps.
    To do this, scale them down until they're not visible.
    This is sometimes necessary to remove masking being applied to the model.
+   You can easily scale them down to invisible by selecting the entire UV, then inputting S (for scale) then 0 (for size 0).
+Then hit enter.
-4. Add an empty material assigned to a face, and make it the first slot.
+5. Add an empty material assigned to a face, and make it the first slot.
    This is sometimes necessary to remove masking being applied to the model.
    It is not the case with all models, however, it's a good habit to include it.
-5. Export the model as `.fbx` with the following settings:
+6. Export the model as `.fbx` with the following settings:

 ![blender export settings](assets/blender-export.png)

 ## Importing in Unreal Engine
 1. You will need to set up the correct project hierarchy, using the money bag model as an example, the hierarchy is as follows: `Content/Gameplay/Player/Props/Moneybag_01/Meshes`
+2. Always remember that unreal projects make the Content folder for you.
+So start your path recreation from Content/
-2. Import the .FBX with these settings if you're importing a static mesh:
+3. Import the .FBX with these settings if you're importing a static mesh:

 ![unreal fbx import settings](assets/fbx-import.png)